Lecrapouille/MyMakefile/README.md

 ```

 Where:
-* .makefile/ is this repo
+* .makefile/ is this repo (can be a git submodule to get all updates).
-* src/ contains all your code sources
+* src/ contains all your code sources.
 * VERSION an ASCII file containing your project version (like `0.1`).
+For the moment it is mandatory.
-* Makefile your personal project that you shall follow this template:
+* Makefile is your personal project Makekeil including `.makefile/` files.

+The template of Makefile looks like this one:
 ```
-PROJECT = Foo
+PROJECT = MyGame
-TARGET = Bar
+TARGET = MyGame-unit-test
-DESCRIPTION=bla bla
+DESCRIPTION = bla bla
 PROJECT_MODE = debug
 P=.
 M=$(P)/.makefile